garyluoex/gary_ml_ops_data_engineer_hw/airflow/README.md

 7. what are the potential errors that you guys commonly see so I can incorporate into the pipeline.
 8. ask for github handles to share repository with also download zip
 9. docker + airflow
+10. There is no ramping up the force, gradually from 0 to max force?
+11. Include error reason and pass the reason down through the pipeline
+12. Total distance traveled will not be accurat since data is discrete

 2.1 Preprocess and Clean
 1. Read parquet